Fire safety issues and Government policy

 This will depend on the timeframe within which we are able to complete sales transactions.

-For the London fund, we expect this sales process to take at least 6 months and we will need to consider the tax implications of distributions to shareholders, which will impact the timing of the first payment.
+For the London fund, we expect this sales process to be completed in the first half of 2022 and we will need to consider the tax implications of distributions to shareholders, which will impact the timing of the first payment.

 For the Regional Capitals fund, given the complexity and range of factors involved, we cannot yet give an estimate for when the first payment will be made.